What Makes You a High-Risk Driver?

 Major Violations That Trigger High-Risk Status

 DUI and DWI convictions are the most serious offenses that immediately classify you as high-risk.
-A single impaired driving incident stays on your record for five to ten years or longer in most states and can increase your premiums dramatically — averaging an 89% or higher rate spike based on the latest 2025 data.
-Beyond alcohol-related offenses, criminal speeding charges and reckless driving convictions demonstrate dangerous behavior patterns that insurers cannot ignore.
+A single impaired driving incident stays on your record for three to ten years in most states — and in Florida, a DUI remains on your driving record for 75 years.
+Premiums can increase by 80–96% or more, with DUI drivers averaging approximately $4,692–$5,106/year nationally in 2026 for full coverage.
+Beyond alcohol-related offenses, criminal speeding charges and reckless driving convictions demonstrate dangerous behavior patterns that insurers take very seriously.

 If you've been convicted of a DUI, understanding car insurance after a DUI is crucial for navigating your next steps and finding competitive rates.